athankefalas/Stitcher/README.md

 #### Dependency Groups

-As discussed in a previous section conditional dependency registrations can conditionally provide dependencies based on the state of the system.
+As discussed in a previous section, conditional dependency registrations can conditionally provide dependencies based on the state of the system.
-However, if several dependencies are conditionally enabled based on the same state it may be helpful to group them together and conditioanlly enable the entire group.
+However, if several dependencies are conditionally enabled based on the same state it may be helpful to group them together and conditionally enable the entire group.
 A dependency group can be initialized by passing a provider closure that builds the registrar of the group.

 ```swift